Menu

 Find Alli online at substack.com/@allithewriter and @allithewriter on Instagram.

-Bryan Mortensen, Executive Director
+Executive Director

-Rachel Muller, Managing Editor FBCW Press
+Managing Editor FBCW Press

-Alex Masse, Programming Mobilizer
+Programming Mobilizer

-Alex K. Masse is a writer, musician, and general storyteller from what is colonially known as Surrey, BC.
+Alex K. Masse is a writer, musician, and storyteller from what is colonially known as Surrey, BC.
 As the Federation's Programming Mobilizer, they hope to make the written word exciting and accessible to all who give it a shot.

 For Alex, storytelling is a means of expression and connection, and they recently celebrated their debut production as a playwright, Faye's Room, with Glitch Theatre.
 When not writing, they're making music, and when not making music, they're writing.
-Occasionally, though, they can be seen cozied up with their cat and a good fantasy novel.
+Occasionally, though, they can be found cozied up with their cat and a good fantasy novel.

-Maylon Gardner, Sustainability & Legacy Developer
+Sustainability & Legacy Developer

 Maylon Gardner loves puns and is a self-described word nerd who lives to create meaningful connections by sharing stories and strife, as well as engaging in community building.
-She wears many creative hats, from editor and writer to event planner, and brings all of that to bear in her roles as Legacy & Sustainability Developer with the Fed.
+She wears many creative hats, from editor and writer to event planner, and brings all of that experience to bear in her roles as Legacy & Sustainability Developer with the Fed.

-AJ Gordon, Fiscal Operations Strategist
+Fiscal Operations Strategist

 AJ Gordon knows words, numbers, and technology.
 Conservative with money and radically progressive everywhere else, as a poet and writer cross-trained in business, philosophy, and editing, they found a natural fit as the Federation’s bookkeeper.

-When not focused on financial spreadsheets or technical guides, they are working on their latest fiction and art, building websites, and gaming…often all at the same time.
+When not focused on financial spreadsheets or technical guides, they are working on their latest fiction and art, building websites, and gaming … often all at the same time.

-Emma Turner, Social Media & Admin Coordinator
+Social Media & Admin Coordinator

 Emma Turner is a voracious reader, rarely seen without a book in hand.
 Originally from Norwich, England, she moved across the world in 2018 and now lives on Vancouver Island.